String Views

 Similar to a dangling pointer, a view will become dangling when the string it was viewing no longer exists.

 Trying to use a dangling view results in undefined behavior.
-So, in long-running programs, we need to be mindful of our object lifecycles.
+Therefore, in long-running programs, we need to be mindful of our object lifecycles.

 However, a common form of error involves creating a view that becomes dangling immediately, due to improper initialization.
 This happens when we initialize a string view with a value that is going to be cleaned up as soon as the expression ends.

-The following code shows two examples of this, where we create std::string objects that will be deallocated immediately after our views are created, leaving both of them dangling:
+The following code shows two examples where we create std::string objects that will be deallocated immediately after our views are created, leaving both of them dangling:

 #include <string_view>